 The power-on ramp-up time of the output voltage is set with a capacitor and resistor in parallel from the DELAY pin to ground.
-The RC time constant also determines the current-limit latch-off time as explained in the following section.
+The RC time constant also determines the current-limit latch-off time.
 In UVLO, or when EN is a logic low, the DELAY pin is held at ground.
-After the UVLO threshold is reached and EN is a logic high, the DELAY capacitor is charged with an internal 20 μ A current source.
+After the UVLO threshold is reached and EN is a logic high, the DELAY capacitor is charged with an internal 20 μA current source.
 The output voltage follows the ramping voltage on the DELAY pin, limiting the inrush current.
-The soft-start time depends on the value of the VID DAC and $C{\rm DLY}$, with a secondary effect from $R{\rm DLY}$.
+The soft start time depends on the value of the VID DAC and $C{\rm DLY}$, with a secondary effect from $R{\rm DLY}$.
 Refer to the Application Information section for detailed information on setting $C{\rm DLY}$.

-If either EN is taken low, or VCC drops below UVLO, the DELAY capacitor is reset to ground to be ready for another soft-start cycle.
-Figure 8 shows a typical soft-start sequence for the ADP3188.
+If EN is taken low or if VCC drops below UVLO, the DELAY capacitor is reset to ground to be ready for another soft start cycle.
+Figure 7 shows a typical soft start sequence for the ADP3190/ADP3190A.

-Figure 8.
+Figure 7.
 Typical Start-Up Waveforms Channel 1: PWRGD, Channel 2: CSREF, Channel 3: DELAY, Channel 4: COMP